-Promise Academy Charter Schools has adopted strict policies on expectations for behavior by students, staff members, and visitors regarding violence in our school.
-These policies can be found in the Promise Academy Family Handbook, HCZ's Employee Handbook, and in the Code of Conduct signage posted around the building.
-The Promise Academy Family Handbook has the school's Behavior and Discipline Code, which is aligned with the Department of Education Chancellor's Regulations.
+HCZ Promise Academy Charter Schools have adopted strict policies on expectations for behavior by students, staff members, and visitors regarding violence in our schools.
+These policies can be found in the HCZ Promise Academy Family Handbook, HCZ's Employee Handbook, and in the Code of Conduct signage posted around the building.
+The HCZ Promise Academy Family Handbook has the school's Behavior and Discipline Code which is aligned with the Department of Education Chancellor's Regulations.
 All students and staff members sign School/Family/Scholar Agreement that affirms their commitment to creating a safe learning environment, as well as restating and affirming expected behavior at school.
-The Family Handbook also communicates to families what interventions are in place to manage behavior.
+The Family Handbook also communicates to families what interventions and restorative practices are in place to manage behavior.

-There are Promise Academy staff members who specialized in detecting challenging behaviors and providing services or information about resources that can help assist families in preventing behaviors that may hinder the learning process.
+There are HCZ Promise Academy staff members who specialize in detecting challenging behaviors and providing services or information about resources that can help assist families in preventing behaviors that may hinder the learning process.
 The following staff members are in place to support in this area:

-- School Psychologist Promise Academy Charter Schools has a school psychologist who works with students individually or in groups to help deal with various behavioral issues, learning difficulties, disabilities, emotional problems, and other concerns. - Director of Social/Emotional Learning Promise Academy Charter Schools has a director of socialemotional learning who leads student's SEL growth including SEL curriculum, embedded SEL instruction, SEL assessment, and tiered SEL supports across the school.
-Additionally, the SEL director implements professional learning ensuring that staff is well-trained, equipped, and supported to effectively respond to student's needs. - Special Education Managers Promise Academy has three Special Education Managers for both elementary schools, middle and high schools that provide educational assistance, resources, and assessments for children who learn differently. - Behavior Analysts Promise Academy has two behavior analysts, one for grades K-5 and one for grades 6-12, who support students with developmental disabilities and study behaviors to treat social, behavioral, and learning problems. - Social Work Team Promise Academy has social workers in every sub-school who provide services to students to enhance their emotional well-being and improve their academic performance.
+- School Psychologist HCZ Promise Academy Charter Schools has a school psychologist who works with students individually or in groups to help deal with various behavioral issues, learning difficulties, disabilities, emotional problems, and other concerns. - Director of Social/Emotional Learning HCZ Promise Academy Charter Schools has a director of social-emotional learning who leads students' SEL growth including SEL curriculum, embedded SEL instruction, SEL assessment, and tiered SEL supports across schools.
+Additionally, the SEL director implements professional learning ensuring that the staff is well-trained, equipped, and supported to effectively respond to the needs of scholars. - Manager of Social/Emotional Learning The Manager of Social/Emotional Learning supports the Director of Social/Emotional Learning in training and supporting staff, students, and families in restorative practices, and provides any other SEL supports required. - Special Education Managers HCZ Promise Academy has Special Education Managers for elementary schools, middle and high schools who provide educational assistance, resources, and assessments for children who learn differently. - Director of Positive Behavior Supports HCZ Promise Academy has a Director of Positive Behavior Supports who provides support to students with developmental disabilities and studies behaviors to treat social, behavioral, and learning problems. - Social Work Team HCZ Promise Academy has social workers in every sub-school who provide services to students to enhance their emotional well-being and improve their academic performance.
 They also provide support and resources to help students through trauma and problems.

-All staff are encouraged to communicate any potentially violent behaviors in students to the school social worker, or in cases of scholars with individualized education plans, to the special education manager.
-The aforementioned roles are overseen by the Deputy of Special Projects who has an extensive background in special education and social work.
+All staff members are encouraged to communicate any potentially violent behaviors in students to the school social worker, or in cases of scholars with individualized education plans, to the special education manager.
+The aforementioned roles are overseen by the Director of Special Education, who has a background in special education and social work.